MoKmo176/kickstarter_analysis/README.md

 ### Analysis of Outcomes Based on Goals

-	- New Sheet called Outcomes Based on Goals analysing a table with =COUNTIF and =IFERROR functions in Excel.
+	-  Outcomes Based on Goals created for analysing a table with =COUNTIF and =IFERROR functions in Excel.
 The formula =COUNTIFS references data of Pledge Goal versus Outcomes and counts only if in the rows category(<1000, 1000-4999, 5000-9999,...).
 The Percentage of Success, Failed and Canceled campaigns is represented in the table and line graph.